code-shambles/lazy-less/README.md

 # lazy-less

-Some neat abbreviations in LESS for frequently typed expressions
+Some neat shorthands in LESS for frequently typed expressions